What are Anaheim peppers?

 How hot are Anaheim peppers?

 The Anaheim is normally a mild hot chili, only tipping the Scoville scale at around 500 to 2,500 Scoville heat units.
-Comparing that to our jalapeño reference point: Anaheims range from equal heat to 15 times milder than a jalapeño.
-It’s typically inline with the heat of poblano peppers (1,000 to 1,500 SHU), but can he as mild as banana peppers at its lowest (0 to 500 SHU.)
+Comparing that to the jalapeño, our reference point: Anaheims range from equal heat to 15 times milder than a jalapeño.
+It’s typically inline with the heat of poblano peppers (1,000 to 1,500 SHU), but can be as mild as banana peppers at its mildest (0 to 500 SHU).

 Where does this chili get its name?